March 10, 2021 By Mark Kantrowitz

 2. Shop around for the best price on private student loans.

-Interest rates may vary based on your credit scores and the credit scores of your cosigner (if any), your choice of fixed vs. variable rates, the length of the repayment term and lender policies.
+Interest rates may vary based on your credit scores and the credit scores of your cosigner (if any), your choice of fixed vs. variable rates, the length of the repayment term, and lender policies.
 The only way to learn which lender will offer you the lowest interest rate is to apply for multiple loans.
 Credit bureaus can now recognize shopping around behavior, so the penalty for applying for multiple loans is minimal.
 Lender discounts can provide interest rate reductions or other cost savings if you agree to make loan payments through automatic monthly transfers from your bank account to the lender.

 3. Factor in the fees.

 Loan fees are a form of prepaid interest that can increase the cost of the loan.
 Each 4% in fees is roughly the equivalent of a percentage point higher interest rate on a no-fee loan, assuming a 10-year repayment term.
+The Federal Direct Stafford loan charges about 1% in fees and the Federal Direct PLUS loan about 4% in fees.
+Most private student loans charge no fees.

 4. Apply with a creditworthy cosigner.

-Even if you can qualify for a private student loan on your own, applying with a creditworthy cosigner can yield a lower cost loan.
+Even if you can qualify for a private student loan on your own, applying with a creditworthy cosigner can yield a lower-cost loan.
 But, a cosigner is equally obligated to repay a cosigned loan, so consider whether the lender offers cosigner release and how easy or difficult it is to qualify for cosigner release.

 5. Compare loans carefully.